The Order of Things (album): Musical style

 Phil Labonte stated about the album: "I think this record is far and away better than our last one.
 It's, in my opinion, far and away better than 'Overcome'."
 Personally, I think that we have a lot of songs on the new album that are better.
 He also stated: "I think the record overall is probably leaning 'sing-y.'
 We've got 12 songs, and there's probably four or five songs that are beginning to end singing.
 There's some screaming worked into two or three."

 Drummer Jason Costa stated about the album: "It definitely still sounds like us.
 But the heavy stuff is heavier, and the faster stuff is faster.
 We all really challenged ourselves on this album.
 And the radio stuff is more… not more radio, but there's definitely more singing, there's more melody and stuff like that.
 But the songs are fast; we have a lot of fast burners on this album.
 And the double-bass stuff for the heavier songs is really challenging for me this time.
 The patterns are super-hard, some of them."

+Release and promotion

+The first song released from the album was "No Knock".
+The song was first posted by Labonte's pseudo-account called "Harrison Ford" with the video that was released on November 14, 2014 entitled "You Found Me".
+It later on was posted by All That Remains official YouTube Channel.
+The first official single "This Probably Won't End Well" was released on January 13, 2015, reaching number 11 on the US Mainstream Rock chart and later had a music video released on February 3.
+"Tru-Kvlt-Metal" is the second non-official and third single released on February 10.

+The album was officially released on February 24, 2015, it debuted at number 25 on the US Billboard 200, selling 19,150 copies in the United States.
+The album also reached number 3 on both the US Top Hard Rock Albums and Independent Albums along with number 17 on the Canadian charts.
+A music video for the song "For You" was later released on July 20, and tells the story of a volatile marriage.
+The final music video for the album was released on December 8, for the song "Victory Lap".

+The group held the North American "Order of Things Tour" in support of the album in November and December of 2015 alongside Devour the Day, Audiotopsy and Sons of Texas.
+The group also played at Chicago Open Air, Rockfest 2016 and Rock’n Derby.